 applies a mean curvature flow filter to image.

-specifies the amount t of curvature flow to be applied.
+specifies the amount of curvature flow time t to be applied.

 applies the curvature flow with a modified conductance term parametrized by k.